Peter Tchaikovsky – outstanding Russian composer

-Antonina Milyukova, a student of Tchaikovsky Conservatory to support a composer, wrote him a letter about her love to him.
+Antonina Milyukova, a student of Tchaikovsky Conservatory, to support a composer wrote him a letter about her love to him.
 Later they got married but Pyotr loved her only like sister.
 Antonina was eight years younger than the composer.
 The marriage broke up a few weeks later.
 Tchaikovsky avoided staying with his wife in private.
 He literally ran away from home.
 The protracted divorce and subsequent heavy civil marriage had led to mental illness of Antonina, who brought their children to orphanage.

 In 1890, German inventor Julius Block made a short recording by phonoautograph.
 Before recording Block asked the composer to play the piano, or at least say something.
 He refused, saying: “I am a bad pianist and my voice is raspy.
 Why perpetuate it?”

 Today we remember Tchaikovsky for his wonderful symphonies and ballets.
 To this day, Swan Lake, The Sleeping Beauty, and The Nutcracker are three of the world’s most popular ballets.
-Besides, Tchaikovsky was a great conductor, and he conducted a lot of operas and symphonies himself.